IBM/universal-connectors/docs/Guardium Data Protection/kafka_uc_integration.md

 service rsyslog status
 ```

-In some environment, below command can be used.
+In some systems, rsyslog may have a different name.
+Run the following command to verify if rsyslog is installed on your system.

 ```
 sudo yum list --available | grep rsyslog | grep kafka
 ```